11th November 2018

 With additional support from Backstage Trust, Bloomberg Philanthropies, Calouste Gulbenkian Foundation (UK Branch) and National Rail.

-Activate is funded by Arts Council England, Dorset County Council, the Arts Development Company, West Dorset Distrit Council and Weymouth and Portland Borough Council.
+Dorset Pages of the Sea is funded by Arts Council England, Dorset County Council, West Dorset District Council and Weymouth and Portland Borough Council.
+Supported by Arts Development Company.